Serbian People's Party (2014): History

 The SNP was founded in September 2014 in the village of Kriva Reka in the Zlatibor region.
 Its founding members included Popović, Jovan Palalić, Milan Stamatović (who left the party two years later), and the political philosopher Bogdana Koljević.

 The party's first member of the assembly was Milan Petrić, who had been elected on the list of the Democratic Party in the 2014 election and joined the SNP in March 2015.
-The SNP subsequently contested the 2016 election on the Progressive Party's Aleksandar Vučić – Serbia Is Winning electoral list and elected three members to the assembly: Jovan Palalić, Ognjen Pantović, and Snežana Petrović.
+The SNP subsequently contested the 2016 election on the Serbian Progressive Party's Aleksandar Vučić – Serbia Is Winning electoral list and elected three members to the assembly: Jovan Palalić, Ognjen Pantović, and Snežana Petrović.

-Popović, who has been the SNP's leader since its founding, was appointed to a ministerial position on June 29, 2017.
+Popović, who has been the SNP's leader since its founding, was appointed to a ministerial position in the first cabinet of Ana Brnabić on 29 June 2017 and served until 2022.
+In 2024, he was once again appointed as a minister in the cabinet of Miloš Vučević.

-Ideology
+Ideology and platform

-The party favors closer ties between Serbia and Russia and opposes Serbian membership in the European Union.
+SNP is a right-wing populist and a national-conservative party.
+On the political spectrum, it sits on the right-wing.
+Popović has advocated for a border fence on Serbia's border with North Macedonia to reduce illegal immigration.
+He has also opposed allowing LGBTQ content in children's books in Serbia.

+Foreign policy

+On foreign policy, the party typically favoured improved ties between Serbia and Russia, but it condemned the 2022 Russian invasion of Ukraine, describing it as a violation of Ukrainian territorial integrity.
+The party also opposes Serbian membership in the European Union if it requires concessions on Kosovo.
+Popović has expressed opposition to Catalonian independence, comparing the issue to Kosovo.

+Organization

+International affiliation and relations

+SNP has cooperated with Identity and Democracy members, such as National Rally, the Freedom Party of Austria, Alternative for Germany, Vlaams Belang and Lega, as well as with other conservative parties such as Fidesz, Vox, the Slovenian Democratic Party, the U.S. Republican Party and the Bharatiya Janata Party.